-The Contact Center is often the hub for financial transactions.
+The Contact Center is often the hub for Card Not Present (CNP) payment transactions.
 The transmittal, processing, and storage of payment transaction data carries with them an obligation for Payment Card Industry (PCI) compliance.
 By ensuring your contact center is PCI DSS compliant, you are also protecting your business – both financially and legally.
 A single data breach is now estimated to cost a company $3 million on average.
 Damages to your reputation and perhaps the demise of your company could be more costly.

 The Payment Card Industry Security Standards Council (PCI SSC) was formed in 2004 by Visa and Mastercard.
 It created a set of 12 mandatory rules designed to protect payment transaction data.
 If your business is processing card payments, you are affected by PCI DSS requirements.